Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 QUO VADIS (POLAND)

 Throughout their lenghty career, Quo Vadis offer a wide variety of styles.
-Their base is definitely thrash, but there is a certain doze of death, modern metal and even some industrial and more laid-back heavy metal parts.
+Their base is definitely thrash but there's a certain doze of death, modern metal and even some industrial and more laid-back heavy metal parts.
 Their first two releases are of a more consistent quality featuring some cool, well played death/thrash.
 "Babel" is another worthy release, reflecting the band's music's diverse nature very well, including some furious death metal numbers: "Judasz", mixed with equally as intense thrashers: "God", plus the cool deviations from the path: the epic track "Ishrael", the pure heavy metal hymn "Pax", and the nice ballad at the end "Feniks".

 It turned out that the band's mid-period is also worth checking out.
 "Uran" is a cool work of more laid-back thrash; "Uran" thrashes with force in a way quite similar to the most aggressive material from the band's previous efforts.
 Later the music loses the intensity, acquiring more technical tendencies, but remains fairly interesting, with the Bananarama cover of "Venus" (don't frown here, folks- the cover is well made, not too dancey: lol!), followed by the nice choppy, modern thrasher "Nie Kazdy".
-"Nabrani" is an aggressive, direct piece, with nods to death metal.
+"Nabrani" is an aggressive, direct piece with nods to death metal.
 "Nazajutrz" is the highlight of the album, being a heavy technical number with slight industrial overtones, after which another very enjoyable cover awaits you: an energetic crossover take on Sting's "Every Breath You Take" (hey, guys, enough with the awkward choices!).
 The last "Wielki Ogie?" is an ambitious, but excellent 8-min slow-ish, semi-balladic opus with nice female vocals, which will truly make your day (this depends on the taste, of course, since there is hardly anything inside that belongs to the thrash metal field).
 This is a very diverse, but enjoyable listen, ranking among the highest achievements of the band.

 "Infernal Chaos" is an expectedly varied affair with thrash and death metal the main genres the former more prevalent also reflected in a couple of more laid-back melodic tracks.
 The sound is definitely modern with sparse classic leanings.
 There are several gothic-tinged songs ("Cross of Gold", "Chaos") which strongly recall mid-period Cemetary, resemblances with the Swedes also in the vocal department.
 The album actually starts in a high note with two energetic intense pieces ("Caducus", "Blood for Oil") which promise a lot of headbanging fun, but the rest is not even half as fast and aggressive which may be a pullback to some.
 Still, there will be many entertained on the jolly crossover closer "Russia" which is an amalgam of a few famous Russian folk/revolutionary songs.

 The "Novem" EP is heavy modern thrash which rubs shoulders with the post-thrash formulas to create a heavy seismic landscape which still leaves room for the odd outburst of energy (the thrash/crossover joy "Ropa Za Krew").
-Attempts at more progressive performance ("Caducus") will not remain unnoticed since they carry the best musicianship and the most intriguing moments.
-Generally the "cocktail" is served with panache without any displays of bad taste and a more monolithic sound which is also ably supported by the very clear sound quality.
+Attempts at more progressive performance ("Caducus") won't remain unnoticed since they carry the best musicianship and the most intriguing moments.
+Generally the cocktail is served with panache without any displays of bad taste and a more monolithic sound which is also ably supported by the very clear sound quality.

 "Born to Die" starts with the intense opener "Orient Express" which sees the band firing on full-throttle playing much faster than on the several preceding releases.
 The title-track slows down in the middle following a string of fast, mad thrashers, but "Hiroshima" comes crashing down, a pure death metal crazer with nice melodies.
 "Motorhead" isn't exactly a tribute to the British legends, but is a melodic speedster with echoes of the 90's power/speed metal scene with a cool catchy chorus.
 Elsewhere the guys death/thrash with passion producing one of their most aggressive recordings in their long career.